mattico/rfcs/text/0000-per-line-io-ext.md

 }
 ```

 Implementing the trait indicates the reader can read per-line.
 Implementations themselves decide what char(s) or char sequence(s) should be recognized as raw linebreak.
 All types possessing per-line reading functionality should implement `ReadLn`.
 All `read_line()` and `lines()` should be deprecated.
+Default behavior can be defined to reduce users' workloads.

 Method `read_ln()` behaves similarly to descried in [document of `std::io::BufRead::read_line()`](https://doc.rust-lang.org/std/io/trait.BufRead.html#method.read_line), except for that linebreaks are not copied to `buf` while included in returned value.